Linux disk setup

 Make sure your distro supports LUKS and LVM.
 Do this by enabling the required features and regenerating the initramfs image.

-This is different for each distro, so refer to their documentation.
+This differs between distros, so refer to their documentation.

 Cmdline